mandrade09/Node.js-README-Generator/Develop/README.md

 ## Usage

 1. Ensure you have Node.js installed on your machine.2.
-Clone the repository to your local machine.3.
-Navigate to the project directory in your terminal.4.
+Clone the repository to your local machine.
+3. Navigate to the project directory in your terminal.4.
 Run `npm install` to install all necessary dependencies.5.
 Run `node index.js` to start the application.6.
 Follow the prompts to enter the details for your README file.7.
 Once all prompts are completed, a `README.md` file will be generated in the project directory.

 ## License